uwcpdx/bean-dip/README.md

         "ParentBean{children=[#object[bean_dip.TestBean 0x13b9d4de \"TestBean{fooField=42}\"]]}"]
 ```

 When translating from a bean to a map, any Iterable or bean field value is descended into.
-Members and values whose type appears in a `bean-dip.core/deftranslation` evaluation will be translated as if by calling the corresponding *->map function on them (this is done via a protocol):
+Child beans whose type appears in a `bean-dip.core/deftranslation` evaluation will be translated as if by calling the corresponding *->map function on them (via a protocol):

 ```
 (ParentBean->map *1)
 => {:children [{:foo-field 42}]}
 ```

-Any members of an Iterable or field values that are beans that don't have `bean-dip.core/deftranslation` evaluations are translated by the `bean-dip.core/->map-val` multimethod (which defaults to identity).
+Any children that don't have `bean-dip.core/deftranslation` evaluations are translated by the `bean-dip.core/->map-val` multimethod (which defaults to identity).

 Note that `bean-dip.core/->bean-val` must be implemented for recursive translations from maps to beans, as no type inference is performed (or indeed is possible e.g. due to erasure in the Iterable case).
 The same doesn't go for `bean-dip.core/->map-val` and bean to map translation, as type checking allows automatic translation via protocol extension.